Three (Tier 1)

 • I also added the discovered subdomain to the known hosts to work properly with it

-• So knowing this was an AWS service, I tried to connect to it using the awscli utility.
+• So knowing this was an AWSarrow-up-right service, I tried to connect to it using the awscli utility.
 First, I configured the tool, in this case, indicating a temporary connection with the temp value.
 With this done, I tried to list the S3 instances and found one named thetoppers.htb.
 Then I listed the elements inside it and found an index.php file, which could be the source code of the web page

 The temp value is the default credentials for AWS connections if everything is avoided